 GH has also been used experimentally in multiple sclerosis, to enhance weight loss in obesity, as well as in fibromyalgia, heart failure, Crohn’s disease, ulcerative colitis, and burns.
 GH has also been used experimentally in patients with short bowel syndrome to lessen the requirement for intravenous total parenteral nutrition.

-We invite you to find out how American Medical Care can help you reverse your growth hormone deficiency and restore your health through targeted Human GH Therapy.
+We invite you to find out how American Medical Care can help you reverse your growth hormone deficiency and restore your health through targeted Human GH Therapy in abroad.
 Our talented and dedicated physicians will provide a fully comprehensive diagnostic workup to determine your needs and then provide you with a precise medical treatment plan designed specifically for you.